Hire in Singapore — without an entity

 Singapore benefit management

 Employers have the option of managing their employees’ benefits themselves, or outsourcing their benefits administration to a Singapore PEO.
 Note, however:

 - If choosing to manage benefits themselves, employers are required to find additional insurance options for that workforce.
 Additionally, they will need to maintain compliance with Singapore employment laws and regulations.

 - Our Singapore PEO & Employer of Record can manage your payroll and benefits administration in Singapore.
-When you partner with New Horizons, our in-country experts ensure full business complies with Singapore employment laws and regulations.
+When you partner with Horizons, our in-country experts ensure full business complies with Singapore employment laws and regulations.

 Legal framework for employee benefits in Singapore

 In Singapore, employee remuneration laws require that employees are paid at least once a month, and within seven days of the end of the period.
 Where an employee works overtime, they must be paid within 14 days of the salary period.

 The Singapore Employment Act covers all basic labor entitlements including maximum work and overtime hours, sick leave, annual vacation leave, paid public holidays, and paid maternity leave.
 Before hiring, it is essential that employers understand their obligations as specified in the Singapore Employment Act.

 Often, international businesses benefit from having a local employment partner to ensure compliance with employment laws.
 Through a Horizons’ Singapore PEO solution, you can have confidence that all local employer obligations, including benefits and social contributions, are fully complied with.